Skip to main content

 In the event this happens, we generally clear the email bounces, which also unblocks their account.
 We then ask the user to add accounts@firefox.com to their address book and try again.
 Clearing the bounces is an important step, because the email cannot be delivered until the bounce is cleared.
 And a user can be locked out of their account until they have received a verification code in their inbox.

-Important!
-There are essentially two basic types of email bounces.
-There are ‘hard bounces’ and ‘soft bounces’.
+There are two basic types of email bounces: ‘hard bounces’ and ‘soft bounces’.
 Soft email bounces will automatically clear themselves in 24 hours, whereas hard email bounces will not automatically clear, and must therefore be manually cleared.

-Important!
 There is one bounce type we must pay special attention to.
 If the email is bouncing because it is ‘suppressed’, clearing it isn't going to help and will hurt our deliverability score if we keep trying to send it.
-In this case, we should reach out to the email provider and try to resolve the issue.
+In this case the account holder will need to reach out to the email provider and try to resolve the issue.
 Once resolved, we can then clear the bounce on our side and ask the user to try again.

-Important!
-In the event a user continues to have trouble even after bounces have been cleared and they have added accounts@firefox.com as a contact, the extra information below the ‘clear all bounces’ button will be useful for the engineering team to further troubleshoot the issue.
 If clearing bounces doesn’t seem to be working.
 Don’t keep trying it over and over again!
 There may be something specific going on with the bounceType that requires a special resolution path.
 For more details about bounces reference this document.
+If all else fails talk to the engineering team.

 TOTP (Time-Based One-Time Passwords)